Identity fraud affects roughly 16.7 million people per year. The results can be financially devastating.

 Protecting your sensitive information can keep hackers from accessing your social security number, bank account information, and identifying information.

 The extra steps may seem like a hassle when you just want to check something quickly online.
 But those few extra seconds or minutes can save you months of trying to reclaim your money and identity.
+The same you can apply to another form of communication system also like ringless voicemail, email communication, etc.

 Check out these seven easy tips for protecting your personal data.